Shari Redstone says she did not support a Viacom/CBS split

-NEW YORK (Reuters) - Shari Redstone, a controlling shareholder of Viacom Inc (VIAB.O) and CBS Corp (CBS.N), never wanted to separate the two media companies 10 years ago, she told attendees of The New York Times DealBook conference on Thursday.
+NEW YORK (Reuters) - Shari Redstone, a controlling shareholder of Viacom Inc and CBS Corp, never wanted to separate the two media companies 10 years ago, she told attendees of The New York Times DealBook conference on Thursday.

-Shari Redstone and her father, Sumner Redstone control Viacom Inc (VIAB.O) and CBS corp (CBS.N) through their privately held movie theater company National Amusements Inc.
+Shari Redstone and her father, Sumner Redstone control Viacom Inc and CBS corp through their privately held movie theater company National Amusements Inc.

 Sumner Redstone decided to split the two companies a decade ago.
 While CBS has grown, Viacom, which owns MTV, Comedy Central and Nickelodeon, has struggled with declining ad sales and ratings.
 So far this year, CBS's stock is up more than 20 percent while Viacom shares are down nearly 8 percent.